Choosing the Best Organic, Natural Mattress Options For You

 2) Choose a Natural & Organic Latex Mattress

 Speaking of materials used in your mattress, you may want to think about choosing an all-natural and organic latex mattress foam.
 For example, Essentia's patented Beyond Latex organic foam used on Essentia organic mattresses are dust mite-resistant, hypoallergenic, and require minimal upkeep or cleaning.

 Furthermore, Essentia's slow response organic latex foam provides pressure relief and heals back pain that might spring from purely innerspring mattresses.

 For those with allergies or sensitivities, certain bedding is just a no-go.
 Mattresses that use fiberfill or batting can trigger allergies, breathing issues like sensitivities, and even asthma flare-ups, due to the nature of synthetic “fill” materials.

-Fiber fill or batting is created from polyester, which shouldn’t be in your bed for a number of reasons:
+Fiber fill or batting is created from wool, cotton, and in some cases polyester, which shouldn’t be in your bed for a number of reasons:

 That’s enough to make the case for an eco friendly mattress, isn’t it?